Bookkeeping, Shares, Accounting- ABC of Startup Funding

 The definition of direct tax is concealed in its name, which implies that this tax is paid directly to the government by the taxpayer.
 The general examples of this type of tax in India are Income Tax and Wealth Tax.

-From the government’s viewpoint, estimating tax earnings from direct taxes is relatively easy as it bears a direct correlation to the income or wealth of the registered taxpayers.
+From the government’s viewpoint, estimating tax earnings from direct taxes is relatively easy as it directly correlates to the registered taxpayers’ income or wealth.

 2. Indirect Tax